 When to Go to Croatia

 If you are looking for the best time to go to Croatia for sun, sea and sand then the best time to visit will be from June to September.
 The temperatures are warm, between 66°F and 86°F and ideal for boating and swimming in the stunning blue waters around the islands.

 How many days do you need in Croatia?

 Like any place, you visit where you have never been usually one week is enough, to begin with, but ideally, this is a taste so that you ensure you come back.
-This Croatia itinerary is for one week which will give you lots of time to explore the areas you may want to come back to.
+This 7 day Croatia itinerary will give you lots of time to explore the areas you may want to come back to.